Get Pre-Approved For Your Car Loan Apply Now

 Read More: How to Refinance Your Car Loan, and When It's Beneficial

-Another strategy to consider if you want to get out of an expensive car loan is trading in your vehicle for something that's better suited to your budget.
+Trade-In for a Cheaper Vehicle: Another strategy to consider if you want to get out of an expensive car loan is trading in your financed vehicle for something that's better suited to your budget, usually this means trading it in for a cheaper car.

 Dealerships are very familiar with the trade-in process and will generally be happy to help you if your loan history is adequate and the car is in good condition.

 When you trade-in a vehicle with a loan, the dealer will ideally offer you enough for your trade-in that will allow you to pay off the loan balance.
 Then, you can start fresh with a new car, new loan, and hopefully a lower monthly payment.
-However, if you owe more on the car than it's worth (also known as being upside down), the dealer probably won't offer you enough to pay off the entire loan.
+However, if you owe more on the car than it's worth (also known as being upside down or having negative equity), the dealer probably won't offer you enough to pay off the entire loan.
 The remainder of what you owe will roll over to your new car loan.

 Therefore, if you're trying to trade your car to get a lower monthly payment, trading in your vehicle might not be a great idea if you're currently upside down on your car loan.
 You may want to wait until you owe less than the car is worth.